-Verse 35: "Jesus said to them, 'I AM [ego eimi-very emphatic, stating that He was] ...the bread of life...
-[If they wanted to live, they had to do it Jesus' way-having to eat His flesh-of which the counterfeit of that is the sacrifice of the mass for the so-call 'holy' Eucharist.
-Eucharist is just an untranslated Greek word which means thanks or thanksgiving.] ...the one who comes to Me shall never hunger; and the one who believes in Me shall never thirst at any time."
+Verse 35: "Jesus said to them, 'I AM... ['ego eimi'-very emphatic, stating that He was] ...the Bread of Life..."
+If they wanted to live, they had to do it Jesus' way-having to eat His flesh-of which the counterfeit of that is the 'sacrifice of the Mass' for the so-called 'holy' Eucharist.
+Eucharist is just an untranslated Greek word which means thanks or thanksgiving.

+"...the one who comes to Me shall never hunger; and the one who believes in Me shall never thirst at any time" (v 35).
 He is answering the question that He gave in Matt.
 5, where He said, 'Blessed are those who hunger and thirst after righteousness for they shall be filled.'
 And He gives the answer how that is done!
-Christ is the Bread, and He is the Life.
+Christ is the Bread, and He is the Life!
 So then, if you come to Christ you're no more going to hunger and thirst.
-So He said, 'I AM the bread of life.'
+He said, "...I AM the Bread of Life..."

-Verse 41-He repeats it very emphatically: "Then the Jews were complaining against Him, because He said, 'I AM [ego eimi] the bread that came down from heaven."
-They were talking about the manna, which came from heaven-and why couldn't He give them manna, like God gave them in the desert, and feed them.
-So He said, "I AM the bread that came down from heaven."
-So then, He repeats it again, v 48: "I AM the bread of life."
-Notice we have where Jesus said the meaning, 'ego eimi'-which is 'I AM'-and then He said, 'I AM the bread of life'-very emphatically!
+Verse 41: "Then the Jews were complaining against Him, because He said, 'I AM [ego eimi] the Bread that came down from heaven."
+They were talking about the manna, which came from heaven.
+Why couldn't He give them manna, like God gave them in the desert, and feed them?
+So, "...He said, 'I AM the Bread that came down from heaven."

+Then, He repeats it again, v 48: "I AM the Bread of Life."
+Notice we have where Jesus said the meaning, 'ego eimi'-which is 'I AM'-and then He said, 'I AM the Bread of Life'-very emphatically!

-Verse 51: "I AM ['ego eimi'] the living bread, which came down from heaven..."
-So, not only is He the bread of life, He is the living bread!
+Verse 51: "I AM ['ego eimi'] the living Bread, which came down from heaven..."
+Not only is He the Bread of Life, He is the living Bread!
 The Bread of the Life, as it is in the Greek: 'Ego eimi ho artos ho zoe.'
 It'll give you just a little flavor, a little appreciation for some of the New Testament in a little different light.
 Many of the Jews left Him because they couldn't bear the saying, 'You have to eat My flesh and drink My blood' and so forth.

-Verse 63: "It is the Spirit that gives life; the flesh profits nothing...." [that means just this fleshly existence.
-There were all these great, great, great boxers-Marvelous Marvin Hagler was his name, great, great boxer.
-Had all these muscles and he's really in good shape-a tremendous boxer.
-But you know, the book of Ecclesiastes was written to fulfill this statement: The flesh profits nothing!
-It all comes and goes-it profits nothing!
+Verse 63: "It is the Spirit that gives life; the flesh profits nothing..."
+That means just this fleshly existence.
+There were all these great boxers: Marvelous Marvin Hagler was a great boxer; had all these muscles and he's really in good shape, a tremendous boxer.
+But you know, the book of Ecclesiastes was written to fulfill this statement: "...the flesh profits nothing...."!
+It all comes and goes; it profits nothing!
 You can see that in almost any aspect of life.

-"...The words that I speak to you, they are spirit and they are life" (v 63).
-This is why, brethren, when you study God's Word and you ask God's Spirit to be with you, and when you get a satisfaction in your very mind and being-or as the Bible would say: 'In your heart.'-that is a spiritual reaction because of the Words of God.
-That's why if there are any troubles, sing songs-that is Psalms-study the Psalms, study the things that are there.
+"...The words that I speak to you, they are Spirit and they are Life" (v 63).
+This is why, brethren, when you study God's Word and you ask God's Spirit to be with you, and when you get a satisfaction in your very mind and being-or as the Bible would say: 'In your heart'-that is a spiritual reaction because of the Words of God.
+That's why if there are any troubles, sing songs-the Psalms-study the Psalms, study the things that are there.